suchi974/suchi974/README.md

 A deep learning model built with Convolutional Neural Networks to recommend fashion based on user behavior patterns and data.

 ---Thanks for visiting!
-I'm always learning, building, and open to new opportunities.
+I'm always open to new opportunities.